 Gradual reintegration into the company

 Further prerequisites for gradual integration management are statutory health insurance and an entitlement to sick pay on the part of the employee.
-Furthermore, reintegration is only possible if the absent person returns to the old job.
+Furthermore, reintegration is only possible if the absent person returns to their old job.

 For the implementation of gradual reintegration, a doctor draws up a reintegration plan or step-by-step plan.